SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/10-EvaluatorBlock.md

 >>> 3
 ```

-This means that from the evaluator's point of view, the evaluation of the closure will be different from the evaluation of its execution.
-Evaluating a block node will return a block object, and the method `value` will require a primitive to request the interpreter the block's execution.
+The evaluation of a closure s different from the evaluation of its execution
+From an interpreter point of view, evaluating a block node should return a block object, and the method `value` requires a primitive to request the interpreter the block's execution.
 This means that we need a way to represent a closure object in our evaluator, and that closure should store the code it is supposed to evaluate later when receiving the `value` message.

 ### Representing a Block Closure

 Let us define the class `CBlock` to represent a block.
-It has an instance variable `code` to hold the block's AST, instance of the `BlockNode` class.
+It has an instance variable `code` to hold the block's AST, instance of the `OCBlockNode` class.
+We omit the accessors.

 Notice that we do not use the existing `BlockClosure` class from Pharo, since this class is tied up with the Pharo bytecode.
 For the sake of simplicity, we will not reconciliate bytecode and AST implementations, meaning that we need our own AST-based block implementation.

 ```
 Object << #CBlock